SFDR Sustainability-related disclosures

 Limitations to methodologies and data

-The identified limitations do not affect how the environmental characteristics promoted by the Fund are met.
-Only companies with the data required to assess the promotion of the Fund’s environmental characteristics are considered within the portion of investments that promote the environmental characteristics of the Fund.
-The Investment Manager does not estimate company data or use estimations from third party data providers.
+The identified limitations do not affect how the environmental characteristics promoted by the Sub-Fund are met.
+Only companies with the data required to assess the promotion of the Sub-Fund’s environmental characteristics are considered within the portion of investments that promote the environmental characteristics of the Sub-Fund.

 Due diligence